sgibson91/.github/CONTRIBUTING.md

 Issues and Pull Requests can have labels assigned to them which indicate at a glance what aspects of the project they describe.
 It is also possible to [sort issues by label](https://help.github.com/en/github/managing-your-work-on-github/filtering-issues-and-pull-requests-by-labels) making it easier to track down specific issues.
-Below is a table with the currently used labels in the repo.
+Below is a table with the currently used labels in the repository.

 | Label | Description |
 | :--- | :--- |